 Check the Ingredients and Consult Your Vet

-As with anything else you'd feed your cat, read the ingredients label to make sure the laxative you choose doesn't contain anything you know your cat is allergic to.
-Constipation can be uncomfortable at its mildest and life threatening at its worst, so call your vet to discuss using a laxative, and get his or her expert opinion whether this is the right treatment for your pet.
+As with anything else you'd feed your cat, read the ingredients label to make sure the laxative you choose doesn't contain anything that could be toxic to cats or that you know your cat is allergic to.
+Constipation can be uncomfortable at its mildest and life threatening at its worst, so call your vet to discuss using a laxative.
+Chronic or persistent constipation can also be a sign of a more serious problem, so it's important to get their expert opinion on whether this is the right treatment for your pet.